proehlen/cashtui/README.md

 # CashTUI

-**Warning: this software is experimental, under construction and in a pre-Alpha state.
-Do not use with sensitive production nodes or nodes that contain wallet balances.**
+**Note: this software is experimental, under construction and in a pre-Alpha state.
+As such, mainnet connections are currently disabled.**

 CashTUI (pronounced "cash-too-ee") is a [text-based user interface](https://en.wikipedia.org/wiki/Text-based_user_interface) for interacting with a Bitcoin Cash node.
 It may be of benefit to: